Exclusive-Deutsche Bahn bets on Huawei for railway digitalisation despite security concerns

 "Digital infrastructure is becoming an important battleground in the quest of domination," said Paolo Pescatore, an industry analyst with PP Foresight.

-The December contract with Deutsche Telekom Business Solutions, a subsidiary of Deutsche Telekom, is for Huawei tech like switches and routers.
+The December contract with Deutsche Telekom Business Solutions is for Huawei tech like switches and routers.
 These contain software that needs to be regularly updated remotely, potentially allowing for malicious updates, say cybersecurity experts.

 DB granted it in an auction just two months after an attack that caused a halt in all train transport in northern Germany for several hours and raised awareness of vulnerabilities in German critical infrastructure.